Somadevv/DummyProject/README.md

-# A webpage built only using raw HTML & Css for a interview submission.
+# A webpage built only using raw HTML & CSS for a interview submission.